xumandi5678/VideoPoker/README.md

 # VideoPoker
-This is the code from an assignment that created a Video Poker Game
+This is the code that creates a Video Poker Game, based on user input

 ## Text File w/ Code Explanations: